 While I love scouring and playing with new tools, a tool is a just a tool and cannot help you until you know how to use it, and why you are using it.
 Without a plan and understanding of what you want to achieve, it will be impossible to know whether or not your system is working.
 For example, as you plan for a new CRM you should talk with your staff about reports they need or might like to have—sometimes starting with the idealized end state in mind is powerful for defining the right solution.

-If you have a question, want to talk about your CRM strategy and change management plans, or want a heads up when we post about ways to connect these new and modular marketing platforms, drop me a line using the form below!
+If you have a question, want to talk about your CRM strategy and change management plans, or want a heads up when we post about ways to connect these new and modular marketing platforms, get in touch!
 If you have any comments or think I missed any points or tools tweet me @tonykopetchny